Symmetries of Schroedinger equation with scalar and vector potentials: Discussion

-can be reduced to the generator of shifts.
-Such changed variables should include $n-1$ invariants of the group transformation and variable $\tilde x_n$ satisfying the condition $X \tilde x_n=1$.
-As a result $X$ is transformed to $\tilde X=\p_{x_n}$.

-Just such procedure is realized by transformations (\ref{t9}) which reduce the dilatation operator $D$ given by equation (\ref{sok}) to the form $D=\p_{\tilde t}$.
-In addition, the corresponding transformations of the wave function are reduced to its expressing via the fundamental solution of the free Schr\"odinger equation.

-Summarizing, the present paper completes and finish the group classification of Schr\"odinger equations with time independent potentials which started with paper \cite{Boy} where the case of scalar potentials was considered, papers \cite{NZ2, NN} where the equations with position dependent mass were classified and paper \cite{NNN} where symmetries of Schr\"odinger equations with matrix potentials are presented.
-For group classification of nonlinear and generalized nonlinear Schr\"odinger equations see \cite{pop, Nn2, Nn1}.
+The present paper completes and finishes the group classification of SEs with time independent potentials which started with paper \cite{Boy} where the case of scalar potentials was considered and continued in papers \cite{NZ2, NN} where the equations with position dependent mass were classified and paper \cite{NNN} where symmetries of SEs with matrix potentials had been found.

+The presented classification is complete.
+Namely, all inequivalent systems and the corresponding symmetry algebras are presented.
+The equivalence groupoid for the considered class of equations is presented also.
+By definition it includes all symmetry algebras (in our case they are fixed in Tables 1--4) and additional equivalence transformations which do not belong to these groups and are described in Section 5.
+In particular we find a "maravillosas" form (\ref{t8}), (\ref{t9}) of equivalence transformations which are accepted by all systems invariant with respect to the scaling of independent variables.

+However, still there are challenges for experts in group theoretical methods in physics connected with SE.
+First an open research field includes symmetries of SEs with time dependent potentials.
+In fact the only known complete result in this field is the classification of (1+1)--dimensional SEs with (complex) scalar potentials \cite{popa1}.
+Such systems of more high dimension and especially ones including vector potentials are still waiting their researchers.
+An open problem is the classification of symmetries of Schr\"odinger-Pauli equations for charged particles.
+But maybe a more big challenge is the classification of higher symmetries of 3d Schr\"odinger equations with position dependent mass, and just this business is in progress in our department.

+Let us note that symmetries of SEs with scalar and vector potentials were studied also in papers \cite{bol} and \cite{maga}.
+In \cite{bol} the class of the external fields is strongly restricted by the supposition that they are invariant with respect to three dimension subalgebras of algebra $\textsf{e(3)}$ and in fact only symmetries of such fields (which potentially may be useful in searching for SE symmetries) are discussed.
+In \cite{maga} symmetries of stationary Schr\"odinger equations are classified.
+Such equations are particular cases of the time dependent SEs considered in the present paper, and it is possible to compare the obtained results which appears to be are in a good accordance.
+However, the results presented in \cite{maga} have a rather cumbersome form which can be essentially simplified using gauge transformations.